 BIRDS

-The Maasuiterwaarden are a dozen small nature reserves, situated near the Maas River along the border between the provinces Gelderland and Noord Brabant.
+The Maasuiterwaarden are a dozen small nature reserves, where the Maas River acts as the border between the provinces Gelderland and Noord Brabant.

-These reserves are actively managed and tweaked by Natuurmonumenten in an attempt to create wholly new manmade nature.
+These reserves are actively managed and tweaked by Natuurmonumenten to create new, but manmade nature.

-Two of these reserves sit north of 's Hertogenbosch, between the Hedelsebrug and Maasbrug that bridge the Maas here.
+Two of these reserves sit north of 's Hertogenbosch, between the Hedelsebrug and Maasbrug that bridge the Maas.

 For more than a century the land was used for clay mining, harvesting willow for wicker and of course farming.